Hamptons Elegance in North Richmond – Your Dream Home Awaits

 Sarking - Boarding or building felt fixed over the rafters of a roof before the tiles or slates are added.

+Sewer peg out - A Service Protection Report - or more commonly known as a Sewer Peg out, enables the accurate plotting of assets onto your building plans.
 This will then determine if your development area is within the Zone of Influence (ZOI) and if there would be any potential for damage or stress to these pipes during construction.